cds-snc/platform-forms-client/public/static/content/en/terms-of-use.md

 You are responsible for:

 - Integrating your form into your department or agency’s information architecture.
 This means embedding the URL to your form so that people or organizations can find it.
+- Maintaining working links to your form.
+THis includes replacing all instances of the form URL when it is modified, or removing the URL when the form is closed or deleted.
+- Addressing any inquiring or requests from users experiencing issues with your form.
 - Drafting form content based on the [Canada.ca Content Style guide](https://www.canada.ca/en/treasury-board-secretariat/services/government-communications/canada-content-style-guide.html).
 - Following the [Design Standard for the Federal Identity Program](https://www.canada.ca/en/treasury-board-secretariat/services/government-communications/design-standard.html).
 By default your form will appear with:
   - the Government of Canada signature in the top left corner of the header.